 Gourmet Apple Pie Moonshine

 The above mentioned recipe (cinnamon, sugar, and apple juice concentrate only) will make a great batch of apple pie moonshine.
 However, add spices like ginger, orange peel, cloves, allspice, vanilla bean, peppercorn, etc... and you'll have something that will make your tastebuds do backflips.
 There are plenty of recipes on the web for more complicated versions of apple pie moonshine.
 Some of them are great, other are OK, but most are sorely lacking.
 We know this firsthand here at Clawhammer Supply, because we've tried a lot of them out.
 We did this because we've been working on a top secret project for a while now - the creation of a perfect blend of apple pie moonshine spices.
 After making many, many test batches, and drinking a lot, lot, lot of apple pie moonshine, we finally landed on a recipe that we're 100% sure will melt your tastebuds into a puddle of awesomeness.
 We proudly present to you our very own Apple Pie Moonshine Spice Mix.
+Check out that link to buy some, or head on over to our sister site, How to Make Apple Pie Moonshine for more info and additional recipes.

 Hot Apple Pie Moonshine